Peter Max and The Beatles: Friends, Artists, Icons of the 1960s

 Max told the New York Post, “Ringo wanted me to paint a [Baldwin] piano for him.
 Baldwin liked it so much, they sent me another one—I painted that too!
 Then Ringo came in and saw it.
 He said, ‘Give me a brush.’
 And he painted that—the word ‘Ringo’ followed by a star.”

 If you’re interested in adding a Peter Max to your personal collection, now is the perfect time.
-You can also contact one of our gallery consultants at (800) 521-9654 ext.
-4 during business hours or email email@example.com for inquiries after hours.
+You can attend one of our exciting online auctions, or contact one of our gallery consultants at (800) 521-9654 ext.
+4 during business hours or email firstname.lastname@example.org for inquiries after hours.